 - Flow diversion or conveyance away from elements at risk

-- Barriers or basins to capture rocks, sediment or debris
+- Barriers or basins to capture rocks, sediment, or debris.

 BGC’s River Network Tools (RNT) is a powerful and versatile web-based application for analysing hydrotechnical geohazards associated with rivers and streams.
-Floods and channel-forming processes can pose risk to linear infrastructure such as pipelines, railways, and highways.
+Floods and channel-forming processes can pose risks to linear infrastructure such as pipelines, railways, and highways.
 Quantifying the potential risks to both existing and proposed infrastructure is essential, yet the expansive geographic regions traversed can result in a prohibitive amount of data requiring extensive man-hours to effectively gather and analyze.
-In response, BGC developed RNT as a set of modules that integrate publicly available hydrometric data with GIS-based analytical tools to help manage hazard and risk at watercourse crossings.
+In response, BGC developed RNT as a set of modules that integrate publicly available hydrometric data with GIS-based analytical tools to help manage hazards and risks at watercourse crossings.
 The RNT has proven to be invaluable for a variety of applications, including geohazard and flood hazard management programs.